Tell me about what you do for work.

 Managed Services Provider

 An MSP is for small businesses that rely on technology, but aren’t big enough to have a full IT staff.
 I was the “Senior Network Engineer”, and I maintained both my new company’s own network, and oversaw all of the customer networks.
 If supporting one company is hard, supporting many is like trying to herd cats.
 More learning, many a late night, and plenty of stress later, it was time to move on.
 It was fun having a job where you never knew what would be your next task, but too many customers and not enough techs wears you thin, fast.
-When an opportunity was presented to me by my former boss, for a position as the IT manager for a stable company, I took it, and am still there today, and couldn’t be happier.
+When an opportunity was presented to me by my former boss, for a position as the IT manager for a stable company, I took it.

 So what technical skills do you have?